M-Helmy/Resume.Mo/helloworld.md

 ### QUALIFICATIONS PROFILE<br/>
-Talented Web/Software Engineer with Self-Motivated Attitude, With a robust grounding in Software/Web Development experience with proven background successfully managing all facets of development from initial design and architecture to site deployment and client management.
+Talented web/software engineer with Self-Motivated Attitude, I possess a robust grounding in Web Development/Software Engineering experience with proven background successfully managing all facets of development from initial design and architecture to site deployment and client management.

 **📚 On Stack:**<br>
 - Experience Site Builder and a developer working in Drupal (both 7 and 8)<br>